Skip to Content

 Bestseller No. 2

-535 Reviews
+103 Reviews

 Bestseller No. 3

-HAM Radio Flea Markets
+Ham Radio Flea Markets

-Next, I’d be remiss if I didn’t mention HAM flea markets.
-On one hand, these are events are a wonder to behold.
-On the other, they are paralyzing to the novice due to their enormity.
 I’ve never seen so many radios, accessories, and components in one place.
 Most of the gear is used.
 It is best to go with an expert who can help you assess anything you want to purchase.

-HAM Clubs and Silent Keys
+Ham Clubs and Silent Keys

-Finally, there are local clubs.
-Throughout my life, I’ve been the beneficiary of others’ generosity.
-I’ve also tried to share and give in return.
-Not only are HAM clubs some of the best places to learn, but everyone seems to have a spare accessory or two.
-Sometimes you can get the best values if club members know you are just starting out and looking to invest or upgrade.
+Not only are ham clubs some of the best places to learn, but everyone seems to have a spare accessory or two.
+Sometimes you can get the best value if club members know you are just starting out and looking to invest or upgrade.

-When a HAM operator passes away, club members refer to them as a silent key.
+When a ham operator passes away, club members refer to them as a silent key.
 When an operator passes, their family can be eager to sell or pass along their gear to another enthusiast.

-Recommended Prepper HAM Radios
+Recommended Prepper Ham Radios

-Let’s look at some of the most popular HAM radios for preppers.
+Let’s look at some of the most popular ham radios for preppers.

 Baofeng UV Series

-I firmly believe that the inexpensive Baofeng radios started the recent prepper communication drive.
-While they aren’t the most rugged radios or the easiest to program, they are inexpensive.
-Comparatively, you can buy 3 or 4, plus accessories, for the cost of one of the other radios in this list.
+Comparatively, you can buy 3 or 4, plus accessories, for the cost of one of the other radios on this list.
 For that price, they are disposable.
 They also have a huge following, which means there are lots of resources to learn from.

 The Baofeng BF-F8HP is the third generation of this dual-band (2-meter and 75-centimeter) UV-5R.